 Brainstorming ideas to inspire your children’s writing

-Kelly Kilpatrick is joining me today as a guest blogger here at In Our Write Minds.
+Kelly Kilpatrick is joining me as a guest blogger today.

 When it comes to writing, sometimes the hardest part is just getting started.
-Letting children know that this is natural and that there are some ways around this problem will help boost their confidence and reduce frustration.
-There are many different ways you can get children off on the right foot with a writing assignment; here are a few tips to jumpstart the process for children.
+Letting children know this is natural—and there are some ways around this problem—will help boost their confidence and reduce frustration.

-The idea behind this process is to simply have children get started writing and not to let up until they have something to work with.
-Generally the process is timed, usually less than ten minutes so that they don’t get overly tired or frustrated.
-Instruct children to start writing anything and everything that comes into their mind, including any feelings of frustration they may be experiencing.
-This process is helpful in getting rid of excess mental baggage and bringing the better ideas up to the surface.
+The idea behind the freewriting process is simply to have children get started writing and not let up until they have something to work with.
+Generally, this is a timed process—less than ten minutes as a rule—so they don’t get overly tired or frustrated.
+Invite children to start writing anything and everything that comes to their mind, including any feelings of frustration they may be experiencing.
+This process helps kids rid their minds of excess baggage (I like to call it a “brain dump”).
+In doing so, it brings the better ideas to the surface.

 Creating lists is another great way to get writing projects off to a smooth start.
 Have children begin listing as many things as they can that are related to a certain topic.
-Once the primary list is completed, have them eliminate anything that doesn’t seem to fit.
-Now, have them list things related to the items in the first list.
-Before you know it, you will have a fairly workable outline with a little bit of tweaking.
-There are many workable options that can come out of listing, especially when children are guided through the process.
+Once they’ve completed the primary list, have them eliminate anything that doesn’t seem to fit.

-There are many different options for semantic mapping, all of which allow your child to look at the writing process in a different way.
-Diagrams and bubble maps are the most popular ways with which writing students use semantic mapping.
-You can learn more about this process by visiting this website.
-See other examples here and here.
+Blogs and educational websites suggest different options for semantic mapping, all of which allow your child to look at the writing process in a different way.
+Diagrams and bubble maps are the most popular mapping tools.
+Learn more about semantic mapping here.